History of the Latin script: Middle Ages

 The lower case (minuscule) letters developed in the Middle Ages from New Roman Cursive writing, first as the uncial script, and later as minuscule script.
 The old Roman letters were retained for formal inscriptions and for emphasis in written documents.
 The languages that use the Latin alphabet generally use capital letters to begin paragraphs and sentences and for proper nouns.
 The rules for capitalization have changed over time, and different languages have varied in their rules for capitalization.
 Old English, for example, was rarely written with even proper nouns capitalised; whereas Modern English of the 18th century had frequently all nouns capitalised, in the same way that Modern German is today.

 The use of the letters I and V for both consonants and vowels proved inconvenient as the Latin alphabet was adapted to Germanic and Romance languages.
 W originated as a doubled V (VV) used to represent the sound [w] found in Old English as early as the 7th century.
 It came into common use in the later 11th century, replacing the runic Wynn letter which had been used for the same sound.
 In the Romance languages, the minuscule form of V was a rounded u; from this was derived a rounded capital U for the vowel in the 16th century, while a new, pointed minuscule v was derived from V for the consonant.
 In the case of I, a word-final swash form, j, came to be used for the consonant, with the un-swashed form restricted to vowel use.
 Such conventions were erratic for centuries.
-J was introduced into English for the consonant in the 17th century (it had been rare as a vowel), but it was not universally considered a distinct letter in the alphabetic order until the 19th century.
+J was introduced into English for the consonant in the 17th century (being rare as a vowel), but it was not universally considered a distinct letter in the alphabetic order until the 19th century.

 The names of the letters were largely unchanged, with the exception of H. As the sound /h/ disappeared from the Romance languages, the original Latin name hā became difficult to distinguish from A. Emphatic forms such as [aha] and [axxa] were used, developing eventually into acca, the direct ancestor of English aitch.